Virgin Islands Catamaran

 What time of year is best to travel to the Caribbean?

-What are the Passport requirements?
+What are the Passport requirements for the Caribbean?

 Do I need Insurance?